Eagle Ford - update through November 2017

-This interactive presentation contains the latest oil & gas production data from 18767 horizontal wells in the Eagle Ford region (TRRC districts 1-5), through November 2016.
+This interactive presentation contains the latest oil & gas production data from 19,876 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through November 2017.

 Production data is subject to revisions, especially for the last few months.
 For this presentation, I used data gathered from the following sources: